Disclaimer

 Daily brushing is essential to keep a Pomeranian’s shedding in check.
 This will help to remove dead hair and prevent undesirable mats or tangles.
 It will also save you from loose hair flying around your house.

-Regular brushing will also make your Pomeranian’s coat look shinier and cleaner.
+Regular brushing will also make your Pomeranian coat look shinier and cleaner.
 Thoroughly brush your Pomeranian’s whole coat with the correct brush to remove all the dead hair gathered under the topcoat.
-You will need to brush your dog from the root of the hair/fur to its tip or end.
+You must brush your dog from the root of the hair/fur to its tip or end.

 Regular baths